How to Adjust Front Suspension on Your Mountain Bike for a Smoother Ride?

 Most mountain bikes come with either a rigid fork or a suspension fork, with the latter being the preferred option for off-road riding.
 Suspension forks have metal springs or air chambers that compress and rebound to absorb shock.
 Typically, a higher price tag means better suspension quality; however, it ultimately depends on your riding style and terrain preferences.
 Understanding your front suspension system is crucial to adjust it appropriately and enjoy a smooth ride on the trails.

-Read Also: How to Adjust Your Mountain Bike Headset Like a Pro
+Read Also: How to Improve Your Downhill Mountain Biking Speed: 7 Tips for a Faster Ride

 Pre-Ride Checks and Maintenance for Optimal Suspension Performance